Targeting Genes to Understand Behavior

 CAPECCHI: If you work in a field where lots and lots of people are working in that particular area then it does not make a big difference whether you do it or you don't do it.
 That science will be done.
 And I'd rather work on something that I feel I can uniquely contribute to.

-QUINN: Capecchi taught at Harvard Medical School.
+QUINN: Capecchi began teaching at Harvard Medical School.
 But in 1973, he moved to the University of Utah.
 Colleagues thought he was crazy to leave Harvard.
 But the University of Utah had begun to build a reputation as a goldmine for human geneticists, thanks to the Church of Jesus Christ of Latter Day Saints, or Mormon Church, which keeps detailed genealogical records of its large families.
 At the University of Utah Capecchi spent a decade developing gene targeting.
 Scientists already knew how to insert altered DNA into cells.
 But out of thousands of cells, typically only a few will incorporate that altered DNA.
 The challenge was to identify which ones.

 CAPECCHI: And so, if that could happen then that would allow us essentially the ability to change any gene we wanted in any way conceivable.